tom171296/BlogNet/_drafts/2025-09-01-provenance-and-attestation.md

 As a consumer, you should verify the provenance and attestation of any software you use.
 This ensures that the software was built securely and has not been tampered with.
 In my next blog post, I'll cover how to set up verification in your deployment process.

-Sneak peek: Verifying provenance can be done using the GitHub CLI
+TODO Sneak peek: Verifying provenance can be done using the GitHub CLI

+👉 In my next blog post, I’ll go deeper into integrating verification into your deployment pipeline — so that unsigned or invalid artifacts never make it to production.